newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/type-certification.md

 ---
 A Type Certification confirms the State has approved a ride model or type.
 The certification ensures the ride meets safety and design standards and is valid for three years.
 Manufacturers need this certification to sell a new ride to an operator in the state.

-If you own or operate a specific ride model or type, it's likely type-certified.If your ride is not type-certified, this usually means the manufacturer did not renew the certification or no longer supports the ride.
+If you own or operate a specific ride model or type, it's likely type-certified.
+If your ride is not type-certified, this usually means the manufacturer did not renew the certification or no longer supports the ride.
 In that case, you'll need an Individual Approval.